CSO Study Break Public Service Stipend Program

 How to Apply for the Stipend

-Applicants apply directly to outside organizations and agencies for an internship, and after a position is obtained, applicants submit a Study Break Public Service Stipend Application (with required documentation) and Recipient Agreement together to the CSO c/o firstname.lastname@example.org or hand-deliver to the Career Services Office (TNH 3.130).
+Applicants apply directly to outside organizations or agencies for an internship and, after a position is obtained, submit the CSO Study Break Public Service Stipend Application online by 11:59 p.m. on Tuesday, April 9, 2019.

 A review committee appointed by the Assistant Dean for Career Services will evaluate the applications and select recipients based on the following criteria, which you should consider when completing your application: (1) nature of the work and relevance to the applicant’s long-term career goals; (2) student record of participation and involvement at Texas Law; and (3) overall quality of application.